Search This Blog

 This is an uncommon leaf shape in our area.

-Its somewhat interesting to note that some of the plants have leaves that emerge purple and then fade to green.
+It's somewhat interesting to note that some of the plants have leaves that emerge purple and then fade to green.
 This is also seen in A. platanoides and resulted in a cultivar named 'Schwedleri'.
 Eventually someone found a purple one that lasted all summer.
 I am surprised that has not happened with this species.
 Okay, so it has, there is a cultivar called 'Mocha Rose' introduced from non other that Bucholtz and Bucholtz Nursery (one of my all time favorites).
 Here is a great link to a blog post on this cultivar and species by Talon B himself Article on species and cultivars.
 You should look at his photographs, wow.

-(There is also a cultivar called Seattle Sentinel' that is columnar and might be worth having around here.)
+(There's a cultivar called Seattle Sentinel' that is columnar and might be worth having around here.)

 Flowers (seen above) are quite showy in the early spring.
 Staminate (male) and perfect flowers in drooping clusters, up to 10" long.
 Flowers are slightly fragrant, 1/4" diameter and yellow.

 Fruit is typical of maples, with the samaras arranged in pairs.
 Samaras about 2" long, wings at about 90 degrees or less.
-Samaras arranged in long drooping clustes up to 10" long.
+Samaras arranged in long drooping clusters up to 10" long.
 Light tan colored and covered with yellow or brown hairs except on the wings which are glabrous.

 Stout twigs, green to reddish colored, large buds with hair on the margins.
 Notice the white sap coming out of the stem by the bud, one of several maples that have this.